 But there will come a time when you want to enjoy the fruits of all that hard work and at that point will you sell your business, or pass it on to your children?
 How will you identify if there is someone in the business now who would make a great boss?
 And how will you realise the value of the business most effectively in order to provide financial security for your future?

-Our experienced team can help you address all of these issues as part of your exit strategy or succession planning process.
+Our experienced advisers can help you address all of these issues as part of your exit strategy or succession planning process.
 We have worked with a wide range of business owners over many years, putting long-term plans in place to help them sell their businesses, or hand over the reins to the next generation.

 So while your focus may be on building the business, we can work with you now to make sure that your exit or succession strategy is in place when the time is right.

 The specialist exit strategy and succession planning areas we can advise you on include: